SMACNA Standards for Phenolic Ductwork Systems Explained

 With a fully sealed duct, the areas where leakage can more commonly occur is at the connections.
 Phenolic has multiple low leakage connection types for phenolic duct systems that are all capable of reaching a SMACNA Class 1 leakage rating at certain pressure classes.
 Fabricators choose proper connection methods for their application and pair them with appropriate reinforcement.

-These connections utilize either an aluminum grip flange or 4-bolt connection, paired with gasketing.
+These connections, such as Thermaduct's use of 4-Bolt flange, utilize either an aluminum grip flange or 4-bolt connection, paired with gasketing.

 In Chapter 5 of the Phenolic Duct Construction Standards, reinforcement tables are provided to allow fabricators to select appropriate connections for their application.
 Using 3” reinforcement discs and conduit, these charts allow phenolic to be used in different pressure class designs.
 Where a metal duct would change the sheet metal gauge and reinforcement to reach higher pressures, phenolic only utilizes the addition of reinforcement to continue to use the same thickness of panel.